-The Northwest Climate Adaptation Science Center organizes an annual Deep Dive workshop focused on a specific issue related to climate adaptation in the Northwest.
-The goal of the Deep Dive workshop approach is to facilitate community development of an actionable science agenda that outlines knowledge gaps to be filled by research and identifies areas for linking science and practice related to the issue.
-This workshop brings together researchers, practitioners and students from around the region.
+The Northwest Climate Adaptation Science Center (NW CASC) organizes an annual Deep Dive workshop that convenes researchers, practitioners and students to address a priority issue related to climate adaptation in the Northwest.
+Each Deep Dive aims to facilitate community development of an Actionable Science Agenda that outlines knowledge gaps and research needs and identifies opportunities to advance adaptation by linking science and practice.

 Ecological Transformation Now?
 Managing Post-fire Vegetation Change in a Warming Climate

 The NW CASC’s 2020 Deep Dive convened natural resource managers and scientists from across the Northwest in a virtual working group process to review what is known and unknown about managing climate-driven, post-fire vegetation transitions in the Northwest and to identify actionable science and co-production priorities.